Nunzio03/DJI-Tello-Drone-ComputerVision/README.md

 run it with : <br>
 bash: <b> python3 FaceDetection.py haarcascade_frontalface_default.xml </b>

+# Videos
+all my test videos will be uploaded on my youtube channel and i will list them here:
+- First test, no PID, no face logging : https://www.youtube.com/watch?v=WFz5I1iRhLY

 # Limitations

 it still has some limitations such as slow movements, setpoint oscillations and sometimes it detects faces that doesn't exist.